__ __| |__ (_)___ _ __ ___

 Does whisrs work on Wayland?

-Yes. whisrs has native support for Wayland compositors including Hyprland, Sway, GNOME, and KDE.
+Yes. whisrs has native support for Wayland compositors including Hyprland, Sway, Niri, GNOME, and KDE.
 It uses compositor-specific protocols for window tracking and uinput for keyboard injection, so it does not depend on X11 tools like xdotool.

 Can whisrs work offline?